 The concept of emotional intelligence (EQ) gained prominence around two decades ago.
 Defined as the capability to recognise your own emotions, and those of others, EQ allows you to use emotional information to guide your thinking and behaviours – and to adjust emotions according to your end goal.
 We are all driven by our emotions, but a person with high EQ can recognise and manage them effectively.

 Why is EQ important?

-A recent study by US company Leadership IQ found that nearly half of new hires are either fired or disciplined within their first 18 months.
+A study by US company Leadership IQ found that nearly half of new hires are either fired or disciplined within their first 18 months.
 And in a huge 89% of those cases, the reason for this is

 That represents a huge cost to the employer.
 It makes sense that if EQ can be measured at the interview process, that statistic could be driven down.